 Our morning was spent cruising the most famous and photo-taking portion of the Rhine River, the Rhine River Gorge.
 In a span of less than three hours, the AmaCerto slowly cruised past no less than 30 castles and castle ruins.

-Second Christmas Markets in Rüdesheim
+Second Christmas Markets: A Day in Rüdesheim

-AmaWaterways had a planned evening event in Rüdesheim, at Rüdesheimer Schloss restaurant for a private pouring of flaming Rüdesheimer coffee (coffee with liquor, set ablaze and then topped with whipped cream) and local oompah music sans tuba.
-Take a listen (above).
+AmaWaterways had a planned evening event in Rüdesheim.
+After dinner, everyone walked the short distance to Rüdesheimer Schloss for a private pouring of flaming Rüdesheimer coffee (coffee with liquor, set ablaze and then topped with whipped cream).

 Day Four: Third Christmas Markets in Speyer, Germany